Maraq, Isfahan

-Maraq (مرق) (Note: Also known as Marāk) is a village in, and the capital of, Babaafzal Rural District (Note: Formerly Barzok Rural District) of Barzok District, Kashan County, Isfahan province, Iran.
+Maraq (مرق) (Note: Also known as Marāk) is a village in, and the capital of, Babaafzal Rural District (Note: Formerly Barzok Rural District) in Barzok District of Kashan County, Isfahan province, Iran.
 The previous capital of the rural district was the village of Barzok, now a city.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 1,300 in 425 households.
 The following census in 2011 counted 1,385 people in 399 households.
-The 2016 census measured the population of the village as 1,646 people in 556 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 1,646 people in 556 households, the most populous in its rural district.